nowei/advent-of-code/2022/README.md

 day 13 - Nested arrays and comparing nested arrays.

 day 14 - Simulation.
 One grain/one blocked wall piece at a time vs. actually writing out a map/setting for the problem; then the same, but with a floor.

+day 15 - Working with ranges and collapsing ranges, then iterating over things, kind of brute-forced for part 2.